hdt5kt/neml2/doc/content/physics/liquid_infiltration.md

     \end{align}
 \f]

-Product grows due to the diffusion between the Liquid-Product interface and Product-Solid interface, with a diffusion coefficient \f$D\f$.
+product grows due to the diffusion between the liquid-product interface and product-solid interface, with a diffusion coefficient \f$D\f$.
 Then,
 \f[
     \dot{m}_P=D\nabla C \cdot \boldsymbol{n}
 \f]

 where \f$C\f$ is the mass concentration, \f$\boldsymbol{n}\f$ is the normal vector.
-Assuming Liquid reacts immediately with Solid at the Product-Solid interface, i.e. the concentration of Liquid (with molar mass \f$M_L\f$) at the Product-Solid interface is zero, then
+Assuming liquid reacts immediately with solid at the product-solid interface, i.e. the concentration of liquid (with molar mass \f$M_L\f$) at the product-solid interface is zero, then
 \f[
     \dot{m}_P = 2D \pi r_1 h_P \frac{\rho_L}{\delta_P}
 \f]
-Combining, the Product thickness height growth, in abundance of Liquid, is
+Combining, the product thickness span growth, in abundance of liquid, is
 \f[
         \dot{\delta}_P = D \frac{\rho_L}{\rho_P} \frac{r_1}{\delta_P(r_0+(1-2M)\delta_P)}
 \f]